Reject

 >Internet Enshittified

-Along the way some of these builders sold out or became corrupted by greed.
+Along the way these builders of the internet became corrupted by greed and special interest groups pushed traffic to their broad commercial platforms.
 Web services eroded.
 Through the centralization of vast internet boards into the same five apps that users ceaselessly doomscroll.
-Through the deliberate removal of features within those internet services for them just to reemerge as additional cost features.
-Through the faltering of consumer protections making way for profit driven legislation.
-Through the inclusion of fingerprinting, tracking pixels, and canvas elements in every site that feeds advertisers, information brokers, and intelligence agencies valuable private user data.
+Through the deliberate removal of free features within those internet services for them just to reemerge as doubleplusungood, subscription-only features.
+Through the faltering of consumer protections making way for profit-driven legislation.
+Through the inclusion of fingerprinting, tracking pixels, and canvas elements within every site that feed advertisers, information brokers, and intelligence agencies private user data.
 Through legislation of anti-encryption acts that seek to silence speech, punish dissent, and control narrative.
 Through the anti-privacy legislation which seeks to track everyone everywhere and everything they do.
-Web services have eroded into ones that only serve as tools to build capital for corporations, no longer about building something that helps people.
+Web services have eroded into vile daemons that serve only as tools to build capital for corporations, no longer about building something that adds value, but one that extracts and exploits.

 >Reject Modernity